elastification/php-client/README.md

 Changes from Version 1x to 2x

-- NodeInfo does not have status in reponse
+- NodeInfo does not have status in response
 - DeleteByQuery is removed
 - DeleteMapping is removed
 - Index/IndexStats is removed (replaced by index stats)